 "He thought maybe I'd had the glove all these years," quipped Jeff Reynolds, 47, a telephone service technician.

-Actually, Patrick Reynolds always thought his father had given the glove away to needy children.
-His father had been drafted by the old St. Louis Browns and, after serving in the military during World War II, played recreational ball and mentored young players until about age 65.
+Patrick Reynolds always thought his father had given the glove away to needy children.
+His father had been drafted by the old St. Louis Browns and, after serving in the military during World War II, played recreational ball and mentored young players.

 "All my grandkids are right-handed, so they can't use it," he said.